timsukamtoh/timsukamtoh/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a personal script using pandas, repo to be published soon
+- 🌱 I’m currently learning about machine learning
+- 🤔 I’m looking for help with any job referrals haha..
+- 💬 Ask me about my experience with Rithm School
+- 📫 How to reach me: timothysukamtoh@gmail.com
+- 😄 Pronouns: he/him/his
+- ⚡ Fun fact: ...
 <!--
 **timsukamtoh/timsukamtoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.